sergeyzolotukhin/learn-java-gradle/spring-camel/README.md

--> 1. Create more one FTP use xml
+-> 1. Create custom camel component

 =======================================================================================================================
 1. Create more one FTP server (use BeanDefinition)
 2. Create more one camel route (use BeanDefinition)